-\item \textbf{Properties of the Galactic bar:} \begin{itemize} \item We employed the orbital frequency analysis technique to identify bar-supporting stars and show the overall morphology of the bar is a composite of various orbit family groups.
-The brezel and banana orbits significantly contribute to the X-shape while higher-order orbits build the boxy/peanut and the thin bar morphology. \item The bar shows equal contribution from the high- and low-\alphafe\ stars, while the MDF is fit by four GMM components with means at $-$0.70, $-$0.40, 0.0 and $+$0.40 dex.
-The peaks at $-$0.70 and $-$0.40 dex closely match the spheroidal bulge and the thick disc MDF peaks. \item Across the orbital groups we find significant chemical differences.
-For example, the brezel orbits show a strong central X-shape and an 8\% higher contribution from high-\alphafe\ stars, while banana orbits, supporting the outer X-shape, have 16\% more low-\alphafe\ stars and a massive contribution from super-solar metallicity stars. \item Similarly, across the orbital groups we find significant kinematic differences -- with increasing frequency ratio the velocity dispersions systematically decrease while the $\overline{V_{\phi}}$ increases. \item The bar displays no strong metallicity trends in orbital extent ($R_{\mathrm{apo}}$ or $Z_{\mathrm{max}}$) or velocity dispersions and maintains a consistent elongated shape (with nearly same face-on/edge-on orbital projections) across all metallicities, indicating a well-mixed dynamical structure. \end{itemize}
+\item Properties of the Galactic bar: \begin{itemize} \item We employed the orbital frequency analysis technique to identify bar-supporting stars and show that the overall morphology of the bar is a composite of various orbit family groups.
+The brezel and banana orbits significantly contribute to the X shape, while higher-order orbits build the boxy-peanut and the thin bar morphology. \item The bar shows equal contributions from the high- and low-\alphafe\ stars, while the MDF is fitted by four GMM components with means at $-$0.70, $-$0.40, 0.0, and $+$0.40 dex.
+The peaks at $-$0.70 and $-$0.40 dex closely match the spheroidal bulge and the thick disc MDF peaks. \item Across the orbital groups, we find significant chemical differences.
+For example, the brezel orbits show a strong central X shape and an 8\% higher contribution from high-\alphafe\ stars, while banana orbits, supporting the outer X shape, have 16\% more low-\alphafe\ stars and a massive contribution from super-solar metallicity stars. \item Similarly, across the orbital groups, we find significant kinematic differences.
+With the increasing frequency ratio, the velocity dispersions systematically decrease, while the $\overline{V_{\phi}}$ increases. \item The bar displays no strong metallicity trends in orbital extent ($\mathrm{R_{apo}}$ or $\mathrm{Z_{max}}$) or velocity dispersions and maintains a consistent elongated shape (with nearly identical face-on and edge-on orbital projections) across all metallicities, indicating a well-mixed dynamical structure. \end{itemize}